 I’m not particularly familiar with safety requirements, but there is a well known method that a company can use to avoid this arduous testing requirement.
 Typically safety testing costs $5000+ per product, plus an annual ‘maintenance’ fee.
 It’s obvious why companies seek to avoid the fees if possible and if safe to do so.

-Based on the scope clause above, you can see that if you reduce the input voltage to your product below 50V AC or 75V DC, then the directive does not apply.
-If your design constraints allow, rather than having a mains AC input into your product, all you need to do to avoid the LVD is purchase a pre-approved (CE Marked) AC-DC power adapter and ship it with your product.
+Based on the scope clause above, you can see that if you ensure that the input, output and internal voltages of your product are kept below 50V AC or 75V DC, then the directive does not apply.
+If your design constraints allow, rather than having a mains AC input into your product, in some cases all you need to do to avoid the LVD is purchase a pre-approved (CE Marked) AC-DC power adapter and ship it with your product (assuming internal and output voltage do not exceed the scope ratings as well).

 Make sure that you trust the power adapter vendor, because often cheap power supplies will bear the CE Mark, but not actually be compliant.
 This can bite you in the butt because a non-compliant power adapter can cause your whole product to fail a number of tests such as conducted emissions, surge and EFT.
 I’ve also witnessed cheap power adapters that were ‘cost reduced’ after initial passing samples were provided, which lead to a conducted emissions failure!